EFS-OpenSource/superb-data-kraken-accessmanager/CONTRIBUTING.md

 - Any code you submit must be your original work, or you must have the necessary permissions to contribute it.
-- If you include code from other sources (e.g., libraries, frameworks, or open-source projects),
-- Ensure that the code is properly attributed, and its licensing terms are compatible with this project's licensing.
+- If you include code from other sources (e.g., libraries, frameworks, or open-source projects), ensure that the code is properly attributed, and its licensing terms are compatible with this project's licensing.
 - Please contain the standard SDK Apache License 2.0 header in all (new) files.

 ### Reporting Copyright Violations